creativeprojects/resticprofile/docs/content/installation/docker.md

 ### Container host name

-Each time a container is started, it gets assigned a new random name.
+Each time a container starts, it is assigned a random name.

-You might want to force a hostname when starting your container via docker run (flags `-h` or `--hostname`):
+To set a specific hostname, use the `-h` or `--hostname` flag with `docker run`:

 ```shell
 docker run -it --rm -v $PWD:/resticprofile -h my-hostname creativeprojects/resticprofile -n profile backup